 I recently read John Cleese’s autobiography “So Anyway”.
 In the book, Cleese reveals how he experienced crippling stage fright and admits that he still suffers despite being a veteran of over 40 years on the stage.
 He says “It was this fear of being bad, much more than the desire to be good”.
 I am surprised by this revelation, and can completely relate.
 My stage fright is my constant companion.
 People have given me all sorts of advice over the years.
 “Imagine the audience naked”, “practice until you can’t get it wrong”, or “zone in on one person in the audience”.
 No matter what, it just never seems to get any easier when I perform.
 What am I to do about it?
-Musicians with stage fright – don’t fret.
+Musicians with performance anxiety – don’t fret.
 In this article, I will look at what stage fright is, and explore some techniques and resources to overcome it.

 Stage fright can be defined as a sense of nervousness before or during a performance.
 It is also known as performance anxiety.
 It is safe to say that millions of people all over the world, no matter their level of proficiency, suffer from debilitating stage fright that totally incapacitates them.
 They forget their words, freeze up, or their fingers refuse to co-operate, and their performance is ruined.
 Why is it that we can perform a piece of music so perfectly in our bedrooms, but fall to pieces as soon as people watch us?